Try my simply perfect vanilla cupcakes next!

 - Strongly urged to use heavy cream.
 You may use milk or half-and-half, but heavy cream will give the frosting a thicker texture.
 I recommend it!

 Do you want to make a vanilla cake out of this?
 You can!
 Simply bake in a 9-inch cake pan (I recommend a springform pan because this will be a taller cake) and bake for 30-34 minutes.
+Or try my white layer cake for a double layer cake.

 Did you make a recipe?